hazelcast/hazelcast/README.md

 * [Automated Deployment](#automated-deployment)

-# Discovery Implementation for Azure Services
+# Hazelcast Discovery Plugin for Microsoft Azure

 This project provides a discovery strategy for Hazelcast 3.6-RC+1 enabled applications running on Azure.
 It will provide all Hazelcast instances by returning VMs within your Azure resource group that are tagged with a specified value.